aflyax/aflyax.github.io/_posts/2015-1-25-xkcd-dict.md

 python
 ```

 Translating the following function from Python to Julia was quite easy.
+It's not just an exercise of looking up a difference in syntax, but also in using functional vs. object-oriented dot-notation.

 Python: